Introduction to User Defined Data Types in C++

 };

 In this, the names of data members should be different from member functions.
 There are two access specifiers for classes that define the scope of the members of a class.
 These are private and public.
-The member specified as private can be only accessed by the member functions of that particular class only.
-However, the members defined as the public can be accessed from within and from outside the class also.
+The member specified as private can only be accessed by the member functions of that particular class.
+The members, defined as the public, have internal and external access to the class.
 The members with no specifier are private by default.
-The objects belonging to a class are called instances of the class.
+We refer to the objects that belong to a class as instances of the class.
 The syntax for creating an object of a class is as follows:

 <classname> <objectname>